akash-21-verma/akash-21-verma/README.md

 - 👋 Hi, I’m @akash-21-verma
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m a professional spring boot dev
 - 📫 How to reach me through mail @akashverma21042001@gmail.com